EMIR

 (e) no Initial Margin need be collected on physically-settled FX forwards and swaps or on the exchange of principal and interest in currency swaps;

-(f) no Variation Margin need be collected on physically-settled FX forwards and swaps under EU EMIR, except where both counterparties are investment firms or credit institutions under the EU Capital Requirements Regulation (or third-country equivalents).
-This "opt-out" is also available under UK EMIR, except where both counterparties are investment firms or credit institutions under the onshored Capital Requirements Regulation (or third-country equivalents); and
+(f) no Variation Margin need be collected on physically-settled FX forwards and swaps under EU EMIR, except where both counterparties are large investment firms or credit institutions under the EU Capital Requirements Regulation (or third-country equivalents).
+This opt-out is also available under UK EMIR, except where both counterparties are investment firms or credit institutions under the onshored Capital Requirements Regulation (or third-country equivalents); and

 (g) no margin need be collected from covered bond issuers or securitisation special purpose entities provided that certain structural protections for the hedge counterparties are built into the transaction.